Flood risk map

 We have developed a flood risk map so that flood risk data developed or created as part of our flood risk studies can be visualised.

-How to use the flood risk map?
+How to use the flood risk map

-By clicking the flood risk map quick link above, you will access our flood risk map.
+Click on the Quick Link above to open the flood risk map.
 Using the legend on the left-hand side of the screen, you can turn off and on the various layers using the tick boxes.
 The plus and minus symbols open and close the legends associated with each layer.

 There are two categories of datasets:

-1. Drainage datasets present the flood risk datasets that the council is legally required to maintain, datasets that have been developed or created as part of our Flood risk studies and other useful data sets.
+- Drainage datasets present the flood risk datasets that the council is legally required to maintain, datasets that have been developed or created as part of our Flood risk studies and other useful data sets.

-2. General admin dataset contains the Leicester City Council authority boundary, nearby district/borough council boundaries, and wards within the city.
+- General admin dataset contains the Leicester City Council authority boundary, nearby district/borough council boundaries, and wards within the city.
 It is recommended that the Leicester wards and city boundary layers are activated when using the map.

 Descriptions of each layer have been provided in the next section for reference purposes.